Integrate SuperSaaS into a WordPress site

-- Switch the Email address radio button that appears to Optional (or Mandatory)
+- Switch the Email address radio button that appears to Optional (or Required)

 - Switch the Full name radio button to Optional

-Configure SuperSaaSThis image depicts the Access Control page in your SuperSaaS account after making the settings described above.
+Configure SuperSaaSThis image depicts the Access Control page in your SuperSaaS account after changing the described settings.

 Add the button to your pages